trailofbits/irene3/README.md

 IRENE-3 is a decompilation tool that ties together anvill, remill, rellic, and ghidra to lift compileable llvm and C from a binary.

-The decompilation provides bindings to vscode
+The decompilation provides syncrhonization between Ghidra and VSCode allowing for seamless navigation between source and binary.

 Goals
 * Heuristics/learned information should be explicitly recorded in a form that users can modify